How it began

 I remember thinking to myself how lucky I was.
 Everyday I'd get up, go to a school and have great fun practising what is really my hobby and, can you believe it, get paid for it!

 In the last few years I have been fortunate to have taught continuously in the same nucleus of schools.
-This means that I am there on a specific day every week, every term, every year.
-It also means that I have had to be creative and develop fun and interesting activities or risk the children’s boredom.
+This means being there on a specific day every week, every term, every year.
+It also means that I have had to be creative and develop fun and interesting activities or risk the children's boredom.

-I have taught yoga in schools as part of the integrated school day for nearly two decades now and have developed many approaches and activities that the children love.
+I have taught yoga in schools as part of the integrated school day for more than twenty- five years now and have developed many approaches and activities that the children love.

 One of those activities formed the basis of my second book called Frog's Breathtaking Speech which was